-Cats are renowned for being clean animals and learning to use a litter tray is never normally a problem.
-There are a few things to consider when teaching a cat to use a litter tray in the right place of its new home.
+Cats are renowned for being clean animals and learning to use a litter tray is not usually a problem.
+There are a few things to consider when teaching a cat to use a litter tray and the choice of its location.

 TEACH YOUR CAT TO USE A LITTER TRAY